You can head to Promethease if you want to know what other genes you have."

 What can I do with my raw AncestryDNA file?

 I’ve noticed that one of the benefits of undertaking an AncestryDNA test is the ability to download the raw data.
 I’ve used this feature several times including uploading it to MyHeritage DNA, DNA.Land and to Promethease.
 You can expect over time for all of these consumer DNA companies to offer more and more analysis of your DNA sample.
-(I previously compared AncestryDNA and DNA.Land here, and my view on MyHeritageDNA here).
+(I previously compared AncestryDNA and DNA.Land here, and my view on MyHeritageDNA is here.
+My review of Gene Heritage is also here.)

 Genome.One offers a whole genome sequencing in Australia